clarivate/wos_reviewer_recognition_plugin_ojs_old/README.md

  - Set up correct credentials to post reviews to Web of Science in the "Connection" tab under plugin
    - Enter the Authorization Token of the Web of Science Researcher Profile user <b>who has API access to Reviewer Recognition Service</b>.
 Authorization Token can be found here: https://publons.com/api/v2 (note: you need to be logged in to see this).
    - Enter the Journal Token provided by Clarivate

+To update your current Publons branded plugin to this one:
+ - note down authorization and journal tokens from the Publons plugin,
+ - delete Publons plugin,
+ - install this plugin and enable it following the steps above,
+ - ensure correct tokens are entered in the Connection tab of the plugin.

 ### Usage
 For the plugin to work, the journal should be an official partner of Web of Science Reviewer Recognition Service.
 Please see information about purchasing this service [here](https://clarivate.com/products/scientific-and-academic-research/research-publishing-solutions/reviewer-recognition-service/), or <a href="mailto:reviewservices@clarivate.com">email us</a> to start giving your reviewers recognition.